yuvarajneelakandan/AI-powered-News-Credibility-Assistant-for-Students/README.md

 # AI-powered-News-Credibility-Assistant-for-Students
 📰 AI-Powered News Credibility Assistant

-An AI-based web application that helps users—especially students—critically evaluate online news by analyzing credibility patterns, detecting bias, and generating concise summaries using Machine Learning and NLP.
+An AI-based web application that helps users-especially students-critically evaluate online news by analyzing credibility patterns, detecting bias, and generating concise summaries using Machine Learning and NLP.

 🚀 What This Project Does